Many of the questions my daughters are asking lately are somehow related to the marriage relationship or about becoming a wife.

 Wives, submit to your husbands, as is fitting in the Lord.
 Colossians 3:18

-It is interesting that right after each of these passages, there are just as many or even more instructions for husbands on how they are to treat their wives.
+It is interesting that right after each of these passages, there are just as many or even more instruction for husbands on how they are to treat their wives.
 I encourage you to go read them.
 Not to point out what your husband is doing wrong, but to understand that while our God expects each to do as they are called, He also promotes equality.

 As wives, we are specifically called to submission as unto the Lord.